-If you would like to inquire or set up a preventative maintenance plan.
-Please call our office: 1-800-228-4662
+If you would like to inquire or set up a preventative plumbing maintenance plan for your commercial or residential property, please call our office: 1-800-228-4662

 Large-scale plumbing issues should always be handled by a professional, but there are plenty of simple techniques and procedures you can use to perform basic preventive maintenance.
 Consider the following tips for ensuring your plumbing system is functioning to its full capacity:

-- Visual Inspection – Conduct a quarterly to annual or visual plumbing inspection of all fixtures and drains – depending on usage
+- Visual Inspection: Depending on the usage, you should conduct a quarterly and/or annual visual plumbing inspection of all fixtures and drains.

-- Winterization – Winterize lines that will no longer be in use during the cold weather.
-Disconnect outside water hoses.
-Water left in the hoses can freeze and expand, causing faucets and connecting pipes inside your home or business to freeze and break.
+- Winterization: Winterize the plumbing lines that will no longer be in use during the cold weather by disconnecting outside water hoses.
+Any water left in the hoses can freeze and expand, causing faucets and connecting pipes inside your home or business to freeze and break.